crukci-bioinformatics/mga2/README.md

-# mga2: Multi-genome alignment contaminant screen for high-throughput sequence data
+# Multi-genome alignment (MGA) contaminant screen for high-throughput sequence data

 MGA is a quality control tool for high-throughput sequence data.
 It screens for contaminants by aligning sequence reads in FASTQ format against a series of